GrapesJS/cli/README.md

 # GrapesJS CLI

 Simple CLI library for helping in GrapesJS plugin development.
-The goal of this package is to avoid the hassle of setting up all the necessary dependencies and configurations by centralizing all the processes necessary to create a GrapesJS plugin
+The goal of this package is to avoid the hassle of setting up all the necessary dependencies and configurations by centralizing all the processes to create a GrapesJS plugin